 5. The Agri Horticulture Society of India, Alipore, Kolkata:

 It is possibly the oldest horticultural society in India.
 The garden on the present site was established in 1872.
-It is a well laid out garden and a large nursery for the propagation of ornamental plants.
+It is a well-laid-out garden and a large nursery for the propagation of ornamental plants.
 The society has the greatest collection of trees, shrubs and creepers including some hybrids developed in this garden by famous horticulturist, S. Percy Lancaster.

 6. Lloyd's Botanical Garden, Darjeeling:

-This garden of 24 hectares is established in 1878 and situated at an altitude of about 2,100 mt in the midsts of Himalayas.
+This garden of 24 hectares is established in 1878 and is situated at an altitude of about 2,100 mt in the midsts of the Himalayas.
 It is one of the most picturesque botanical gardens in India.The garden has about 1,800 exotic botanical species of temperate regions, including ‘Living fossil tree; and Ginkgo biloba, the plants belonging to the prehistoric age.

 7. National Botanical Research Institute (NBRI), Lucknow: